Sparky1743/2-D-Platformer/README.md

 # 2-D-Platformer
 Uploaded The Project files.
 Download the zip file and open the "Game Club Assignment" folder with your Unity editor to view the project.
+The editor version used is 2022.3.2f1.
 The starting scene is _Mainmenu scene in the "Scenes" folder.
 Features of the project:
 Added a main character who can shoot projectiles.